You’ve said it. You’ve heard others say it. You are not quite sure how you feel about it.

 Great leaders know the details.
 They are willing to roll up sleeves, dive in, and get their hands dirty.
 Folks confuse dive deep with micro-managing.
 This is not accurate.

-Diving deep is about understanding the details which enables robust debate, articulate questions, and clear thinking.
+Diving deep is about understanding the details which enable robust debate, articulate questions, and clear thinking.
 Better debate, people asking great questions, and clear thinking mean better decisions that stick.

 Diving deep is about setting up auditing mechanisms where leaders can be closely connected to the details without being overwhelmed and without needing to control minutiae.
 Auditing is a skill where leaders who exemplify dive deep test assumptions then step back to let owners own what they own.